Boundary integral equation methods for the solution of scattering and transmission 2D elastodynamic problems: Navier equations and boundary integral operators

 Let ${\bf u}=(u_1,u_2):\mathbb{R}^2\to \mathbb{R}^2$ be a vector function.
 For a linear isotropic and homogeneous elastic medium with Lam\'e constants $\lambda$ and $\mu$ such that $\lambda>-\mu$, the strain and the stress tensor are defined as

 where $I_2$ is the identity matrix of order 2.
 The time-harmonic elastic wave (Navier) equation is given by

-where the frequency $\omega\in\mathbb{R}^+$ and the {\rm divergence} operator ${\rm div}$ is applied row-wise.
+where the frequency $\omega\in\mathbb{R}^+$ and the {\rm divergence} operator ``$\otherCorrections{\nabla \cdot}$'' is applied row-wise \secondReviewer{(here we assume the density $\rho$ is equal to $1$)}.
 We often alleviate the notation and will simply write $ \bm{\sigma}$ for the stress tensor if the context make clear which values for the Lam\'e constants are being considered.

 The trace operator on $\Gamma$ is denoted by $\gamma_\Gamma {\bf u}$ whereas the normal stress tensor, or traction operator, is given by

 Let then $\Omega_-$ and $\Omega_+=\mathbb{R}^2\setminus\overline{\Omega}_+$ be the interior and exterior of $\Gamma$.
 We will study in this paper BIE formulations for the following boundary value problems: \begin{enumerate}[label=(\alph*)] \item Solution of the exterior Dirichlet/Neumann, unpenetrable domain, time-harmonic Navier equation: